rramsell-zz/rramsell/README.md

 - Hello, I’m @rramsell and have a Masters of Science in Data Analytics.
+- Currently looking for work as an Analyst in preparation for an eventual PhD.
 - I'm interested in Machine Learning and AI, especially in the financial world.
 - I'm currently learning C++ and Java.
 - The best way to reach me is via email at richardramsell@gmail.com.